marcobabinski/pomodoro-react/README.md

 ## To do

 ✔ Local Storage configuration save
-➖ Play alarm on timer finish
+✔ Play alarm on timer finish
 ✔ Broser Notification
 ✔ Motivational quotes
 ➖ Periodically change quotes
 ➖ More quotes
+➖ Skip function

 ## Known Issues
 None at the moment :D